Dutch elections: What you need to know

 The campaign -- dominated by immigration and the Netherland's membership of the European Union -- has pitted two party leaders against each other, liberal incumbent Mark Rutte and populist far-right figure Geert Wilders.

-Rutte, Wilders and their parties are just about neck and neck, according to the Peilingwijzer poll of polls by Leiden University.
-But even if Wilders comes out with more votes that Rutte, he is unlikely to be the next Dutch prime minister.
+Rutte's Party for Freedom and Democracy (VVD) party has a small lead over Wilders' Freedom Party (PVV), according to the latest Peilingwijzer poll of polls by Leiden University.

+But even if Wilders comes out with more votes than Rutte, he is unlikely to be the next Dutch prime minister.

 Here's what you need to know.